basilicom/animated-numbers/README.md

 ### HTML

-Secondly, include the following HTML snippet where you intend to animate numbers:
+Include the following HTML snippet where you intend to animate numbers:
 ```html
 <div class="animated-number">
     <div class="animated-number_number">